 When you get to the building, you'll enter the waiting room.
 Help yourself to water or tea, check out the books and magazines, and your therapist will be out to show you to the office shortly.
-If you have mobility issues, there is a ramp from the street to the front door.
-Our office is on the first floor.
+If you have mobility challenges, there is a portable wheelchair ramp from the parking area to the front door.
+It does not come down from the street level for bus access though.
+Please let us know if you need to be on the first floor for your sessions so we can schedule you in an appropriate office.
+There is an accessible restroom in our office.

 Therapy is a collaborative process.
 Our time together in the office is important, but personal work outside of the session enables our transformative discussions to "stick".
 You deserve to make an investment in yourself!